 Drenching dairy cows?
 Learning to drench in 10 steps

-Adequate moisture supply is essential for dairy cows.
-Especially high yielding cows have a great need for enough fluid intake.
-However, under some circumstances a cow can actually lose a lot of fluid, such as during (heavy) calving.
-This can be recognised by a drop in milk yield, cold ears, sunken eyes or a delayed skin fold test.
-It is important that farmers recognise these signs in time and respond to them immediately.
+Adequate hydration is essential for dairy cows, especially the high yielding cows which have a greater need for water intake.
+Cows can become dehydrated due to excess fluid loss (calving) or decreased intake.
+This can be recognized by a drop in milk yield, cold ears, sunken eyes or a delayed skin fold test.
+It is important that farmers recognize these signs in time and respond to them immediately.

 Which cows are eligible for drenching?

-Any dairy cow suspected of insufficient drinking or dehydration may be considered for drenching.
-Dairy cows with a non-optimal resistance and fresh cows can also benefit from supplementing fluids.
-The extra liquid that enters the cow’s rumen supports the animal, ensures that toxic substances produced by living organisms leave the body and improves the appetite.
+Any dairy cow suspected of dehydration or decreased intake may be considered for drenching.
+Fresh cows and cows with a health challenge can also benefit from supplemental fluids.
+The extra liquid that enters the cow’s rumen supports the animal, assists in eliminating toxic substances from the body and improves her appetite.

 Drench with extra support

 AHV has developed a drench powder that gives the cow an energy boost.
 The AHV Booster Powder is drenched into the rumen where it is quickly absorbed into the blood stream and begins helping the cow within minutes.
 The boost of energy, along with the improved hydration status, helps the cow start eating and ruminating again, ensuring a steady energy supply.
 The Booster Powder also has a 2-part buffering effect which helps normalize rumen pH.
 First, the product contains a buffer which begins helping immediately.
 Second, the increased rumination causes increased salivation, leading to a steady source of buffer.